SciTools/iris/docs/src/developers_guide/contributing_running_tests.rst

    pytest -n 2

-will run the tests on two processors.
+will run the tests across two processes.
 For more options, use the command ``pytest -h``.
 Below is a trimmed example of the output::

    ============================= test session starts ==============================